RIDE WITH US

 For a complete record of Peter's boundless volunteerism, professional accomplishments, and philanthropic efforts, please visit PeterTeahen.com.

-The Lance II is a single engine, low wing retractable landing gear, all metal airplane featuring the tail surface in a “T” configuration.
+The 1977 Cessna Turbo Centurion model T210M is registered as N732WP.
+The Centurion is a single engine, high wing retractable landing gear, and all metal airplane.
 Dual flight controls are provided as standard equipment.
-It has seating for up to six occupants and two separate one hundred pound luggage compartments.
+It has seating for up to six occupants and a one hundred pound luggage compartment.

 Nose to Tail: 28 feet